NuclearGeekETH/RadTrack/README.md

 ## Our Solution

 Our notable solution to this problem is to assign a wallet to each hospital with the role of an administrator.
 This enables creation of patient NFTs and tracking of their accumulated individual radiation doses.
 If integrated with hospital record systems then we can leverage standardized communication protocols like HL7.
-For the project the smart contract is facilitated by a web application, allowing manual entry of patient data.
+For the project, the smart contract is facilitated by a web application, allowing manual entry of patient data.
 In a full implementation this would all be automated.

 Each patient is represented by an NFT, which will store a history of their radiation dose intake.
 It allows the creation of a universally accessible and permanent record, assisting doctors and healthcare professionals to make informed decisions.